r3lik/ubuntu-testenv/README.md

 # A test environment

-Deploy your test environment with the push of a button (automagically) :P
+Deploy your Ansible, Docker, Terraform test environment with the push of a button (automagically) :P

 ## Requirements